-High-Availability IoT Cluster Demo
+High-Availability IoT Cluster Example

 Round Robin DNS provides a low cost alternative to traditional cloud services.
 We recommend reading the DZone article Cheaper Alternatives to IoT Cloud Services if you are new to Round Robin DNS.